Annuity Training Questions & Answers (LI)

 2. If I am 70 years old and have 30 years of continuous licensing in the State of California, must I still complete this training?

 Yes, although you may be exempt from continuing education requirements, if you are soliciting the sale of annuities you must complete the required annuity training.

 1. Can an insurer or agency obtain a list of their life agents who have and have not completed the eight-hour and the four-hour annuity training requirement?

 Yes, the Insurer or Agency can download a list of their life agents who have and have not completed the annuity training requirement by following the instruction on this link: Annuity Training Report.

 2. How can an Insurer or Agency obtain a list of their life agents in an Adobe Printable Document Format (PDF)?

 You will need to follow the instructions noted on the following link: Printable Document Format (.pdf).
 This report is formatted and pops up using Adobe Acrobat.
-A free copy of the Adobe Acrobat Reader can be downloaded from the Adobe Web site.
+A free copy of the Adobe Acrobat Reader can be downloaded from our Free Document Readers page.

 3. How can an Insurer or Agency obtain a list of their life agents in an Excel format?

 You will need to follow the procedures to create a Comma Separated Values (.csv) document.
 This link provides you with the procedures to run the report.
 To open the report in an Excel format, please follow the steps noted below.

 - From the Menu Bar select the Data menu option.